 Best Curtain Haircuts for Men in 2022

-From boybands of the 90s to K-pop stars and eboys of today, the curtain hair trend has no doubt resurfaced in the atmosphere of men’s hairstyles today.
+From boybands of the 90s to K-pop stars and eboy, the curtain hairstyle trend has no doubt resurfaced in the atmosphere of men’s hairstyles today.

-Whether it’s straight, wavy, curly, short, or long hair, below is an array of ways you can bring back classic versions of this look or reinvent it with new elements.
+Whether it’s straight, wavy, curly, short, or long hair, below is an array of ways you can bring back classic versions of curtain haircuts for men or reinvent them with new elements.

 See more about - 100+ Best Men’s Haircuts & Hairstyles